noam1610/tuto-mcfly-server-access/README.md

 ### Begining

-We first need to create a folder :
+Let's create a folder :
 ```Bash
 mkdir tuto-mcfly-server-access
 ```

-We then need to create a server :
+Then scaffold a loopback server :
 ```
 slc loopback
 ```